bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     1. :fontawesome-solid-users: This is just an example analysis target.
 The finite order $n$ can be specified in any analysis target.
     2. :fontawesome-solid-users: This specifies the finite order $n$.
 The possible options are:
         - `null`: do not restrict infinite-order symmetry elements to finite order,
-        - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the group has no infinite-order symmetry elements).
+        - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the system has no infinite-order symmetry elements).

 === "Python"
     ```python